Making a Complaint

 If your complaint relates to another Underwriter (other than Lloyd’s) and your dispute remains unresolved after Stage One, you may seek a review of the decision.
 This review will be conducted by our Complaints Manager who will investigate the claim and provide a written decision within 15 business days if all necessary information has been provided and all investigations are complete.
 Where further information, assessment or investigation is required, they will agree reasonable alternative timeframes with you.
 You will also be kept informed of the progress of your complaint at least every 10 business days.

-If your complaint has not been resolved to your satisfaction or we do not resolve your complaint within 45 calendar days of receiving it at Stage One, you may refer the matter to the Financial Ombudsman Service (FOS).
-Further information about how to lodge a dispute with FOS can be found on their website (www.fos.org.au) or you can contact FOS, as follows:
+If your complaint has not been resolved to your satisfaction or we do not resolve your complaint within 45 calendar days of receiving it at Stage One, you may refer the matter to the Australian Financial Complaints Authority (AFCA).

 GPO Box 3

-FOS is a free and independent external dispute resolution service available to our policy holders to review insurance disputes.
-Your dispute must be referred to FOS within 2 years of the date of our final decision at Stage Two of the Complaints Process.
-Any decision made by FOS is binding on the insurer.
+AFCA is a free and independent external dispute resolution services available to our policy holders to review insurance disputes.
+Your dispute must be referred to AFCA within 2 years of the date of our final decision at Stage Two of the Complaints Process.
+Any decision made by AFCA is binding on the insurer.